PromyLOPh/guix-hpc-website/posts/guix-hpc-debuts.md

 Don’t researchers want to go _beyond_ reproducing the exact same bits?
 Of course they do.
-To pick a concrete example, one of the teams at Inria develops [StarPU](http://starpu.gforge.inria.fr/), a run-time system to schedule computational talks on CPUs, GPUs, and accelerators.
+To pick a concrete example, one of the teams at Inria develops [StarPU](http://starpu.gforge.inria.fr/), a run-time system to schedule computational tasks on CPUs, GPUs, and accelerators.
 The team next-door develops linear algebra software such as [Chameleon](https://gitlab.inria.fr/solverstack/chameleon/) that relies on StarPU to get good performance.
 Researchers working on scheduling in